 Who Needs Hazmat Training?

-Manufacture packaging for use in transporting hazardous materials; and
+- Manufacture packaging for use in transporting hazardous materials; or

 A brief list of employees who are likely to fit that definition includes anyone who: